Maureen Pugh: Third term, 2020–2023

+Fourth term, 2023–present

+Final results from the 2023 general election indicate that Pugh had won the electorate of West Coast-Tasman, beating the incumbent Damien O'Connor by a margin of 1,017 votes.

+On 6 December 2023, she was appointed Assistant Speaker of the House of Representatives.

+On 11 June 2024, Pugh was confronted by a group of protesters who were opposed to the National-led coalition government's proposed Fast-track Approvals Bill in the Golden Bay town of Tākaka.
+Pugh was meeting with members of the Tākaka Community Board to foster relations with the local government body.
+During the incident, Pugh was allegedly assaulted by a male protester who pushed his poster against her face.

 Views and positions

 Pugh revealed in 2016 that she does not believe in pharmaceutical drugs, saying that she never takes any kind of medication and has only ever given her children chiropractic treatments.
 She said that nature delivers whatever people need, and that "there's nothing wrong with getting a cold or getting a flu – if you have a healthy immune system you can deal with it."
 The following day she wrote "I do support the use of pharmaceuticals, such as Panadol and anaesthetic".
-Pugh was one of the last Members of Parliament to receive a Covid-19 vaccination.
+Pugh was one of the last Members of Parliament to receive a COVID-19 vaccination.

 On cannabis, Pugh said that she did not support its decriminalisation, having seen its negative effects on some people, but she was not opposed to people "smoking or digesting a natural plant", adding, "I'm just talking about giving the poor lady whose got lymphoma a plant to smoke, which she can grow in her backyard."

-On climate change, Pugh stated that, while she believed in it, she had yet to see evidence of anthropocentric causes of that change.
-National Party leader Christopher Luxon responded to Pugh's refusal to say she believes in man-made climate change by stating "If you're a climate denier ... that's not an acceptable position".
+On climate change, Pugh stated in 2023 that, while she believed in it, she had yet to see evidence of anthropocentric causes of that change.
+Her party leader Christopher Luxon responded to Pugh's refusal to say she believes in man-made climate change by stating "If you're a climate denier... that's not an acceptable position".
 Pugh later reversed her position, saying that she accepted that human-induced climate change was real and that it was a factor in extreme weather such as Cyclone Gabrielle.
 Radio New Zealand journalist Guyon Espiner likened the retraction to a "hostage video".
+Regarding electricity generation, Pugh also said in 2023 that she wanted to explore more renewable energy projects in the region.
+She noted that the West Coast pays about 25 percent more for its electricity than other regions, and considered that local electricity generation could help to bring prices down and so attract more businesses.

+Pugh said in 2023 that recent minimum pay increases had encouraged some employers to consider automation and that the consequences of those rises hadn't been thought through.
+She also said she was unhappy about recent changes to the Recognised Seasonal Employer scheme.